arcus/education_modules/data_visualization_in_ggplot2/data_visualization_ggplot2.md

 @learning_objectives

 Learning Objectives

+After completion of this module, learners will be able to:

 - use ggplot2 to create several common data visualizations
 - customize some elements of a plot, and know where to look to learn how to customize others